quantregpy/quantregpy/README.md

 R code from the [quantreg R package](https://github.com/cran/quantreg) is translated into python, making heavy use of [numpy](https://numpy.org).

 The quantreg R package was accessed through [github](https://github.com/cran/quantreg) and distributed by GPL.
-I cannot overstate my gratitude for the original authors, some of  whom asked to be referenced as follows:
+I cannot overstate my gratitude for the original authors, some of  whom are referenced as follows:

+> Koenker, R. (2017).
+Quantile regression in R: a vignette.
+Version of April, 17(2017), 88.

 > Esmond G. Ng and Barry W. Peyton, "Block sparse Cholesky algorithms on advanced uniprocessor computers".
 SIAM J. Sci.
 Stat.
 Comput.
 14  (1993), pp. 1034-1056.